salesforce-marketingcloud/sfmc-postman/README.md

 > ℹ️   **February 2021 update:** the collection sources were moved to a [Postman Public Workspace](https://www.postman.com/salesforce-developers).
-This makes it easier to install, update and contribute to the collection.<br/>
+This makes it easier to install, update and contribute to the collection.<br/><br/>
 This repository is now dedicated to hosting the setup/contribution documentation and tracking issues.

-# Salesforce APIs for Postman
+# Salesforce Marketing Cloud APIs for Postman

 A [Postman](https://www.postman.com) collection of 170+ requests for the following Salesforce APIs: